somiljain7/time-series-analysis/notes.md

 # correlation=sqrt(Rsquare)
 # Autocorrelation is corr of a single time series with a lagged copy of itself
 # with financial time series when returns have a negative autocorrelation it is mean reverting for vice versa condition trend following
+# plot_acf is statsmodels function for plotting the autocorrelation function
+input x is a series or array
+lags = how many lags of the autocorrelation function will be plotted alpha sets width of confidence interval